venkatxaptum/xaptum_client/README.md

 ### Subscriber

-To test receiving messages from device queues and sending messages to a device
+To test receiving messages from device queues and sending messages to a device:

-1. Set the environment variables: `XAPTUM_SUB_GUID`, `XAPTUM_SUB_USER`, and
+1. Set the environment variables `XAPTUM_SUB_GUID`, `XAPTUM_SUB_USER`, and
  `XAPTUM_SUB_TOKEN` with subscriber credentials issued by Xaptum.
-Set `XAPTUM_SUB_QUEUE` to indicate which queue this subscriber should listen on.
+Set `XAPTUM_SUB_QUEUE` to indicate the queue on which this subscriber should listen.

 1. Run the standalone subscriber client.